andykrohg/cs-workshop-scoreboard-server/DEVELOPMENT.md

 ]
 ```

 You can also customize the title and logo that appear in the top navbar by modifying `src/main/webapp/src/app/AppLayout/AppLayout.tsx`.
 Once you're satisfied with your changes, proceed below to build a container.
+You'll also need to create your own client image, instructions for which can be found [here](https://github.com/andykrohg/cs-workshop-scoreboard-client/blob/rosa/DEVELOPMENT.md).

 ## Building
 1. First, run a maven build: